crusher-dev/documentation/blog/2020-03-15-interthread.md

 like real-world transport infrastructure we want it to be inexpensive, fast, reliable and clean.

-For QuestDB we wrote our own messaging system and this post is about how it works and how fast it is.
+For Crusher we wrote our own messaging system and this post is about how it works and how fast it is.

 <!--truncate-->